Date of Birth

 Trivia

-Has an older sister named Mandi.
+Has an older sister named Mandi Gosling.

 Was taken out of elementary school as a child and taught at home by his mother because of constant abuse from other students.

-He has a dog named George.
+Had a dog named George.

 Built the kitchen table featured in The Notebook (2004) in preparation for his role as Noah.